-COMM 5001 Introduction to Graduate Communication Research (1st sem)COMM 5002 Communication Research Methods (2nd sem)COMM 5003 Advanced Communication Research Methods (for Thesis option only) (3rd sem)COMM 5010 Theory Construction and Research Design (for Thesis option only) (3rd sem)
+COMM 5001 Introduction to Graduate Communication Research (1st sem)

+COMM 5002 Communication Research Methods (2nd sem)

+COMM 5003 OR 5004

 The remainder of the student's program will be determined in consultation with the student's advisor and advisory committee.
 Students may include courses from other departments within the University with the permission of the advisory committee.